 Wildlife is very diverse.
 Lots of elephants, buffalo, giraffes, waterbucks, hartebeests, kobs, oribis and other usual suspects.
 And lots of various birds.
 Apart from couple of spotted hyenas, we didn’t encounter any predators, but did hear lions roaring every night.

-Speaking of birds, we have had an extreme luck at one occasion, when exploring the “delta” near Lake Albert.
-We visited a birding hide, but didn’t find any exceptional avian visitors there.
-We already wanted to leave, when all of a sudden I realized that I’m looking directly at shoebill!
+Speaking of birds, we have had extreme luck on one occasion, when exploring the “delta” near Lake Albert.
+We visited a birding hide but didn’t find any exceptional avian visitors there.
+We already decided to leave, when all of a sudden I realized that I’m looking directly at the shoebill!
 After seeing one at Ziwa Rhino Sanctuary, we certainly didn’t expect to find one here, although this area is known as one of the best in Uganda for shoebill sightings.
-This was our forth shoebil sighting on four different locations: Bangweulu Wetlands in Zambia and Mabamba Swamp, Ziwa Rhino Sanctuary and now Murchison Falls in Uganda.
-The bird was only about 20 meters away on an open terrain and we were able to approach it even closer.
+This was our fourth shoebill sighting on four different locations: Bangweulu Wetlands in Zambia and Mabamba Swamp, Ziwa Rhino Sanctuary and now Murchison Falls in Uganda.
+The bird was only about 20 meters away on an open terrain, and we were able to approach it even closer.

-On the last afternoon, we drove out of the park through Wankar gate and spent the night at Murchison Safari Camp.
-It is a nice camp, just outside the gate, with couple of chalets and flat, grassy and shady campsite.
-It has very decent ablutions and warm showers and you can even order a meal, if you don’t fancy cooking yourself.
-Being located in a more seldom visited eastern sector of the park, it has very few visitors, but it makes an ideal starting point for a long drive between Murchison Falls and Kidepo.
+On the last afternoon, we drove out of the park through the Wankar gate and spent the night at Murchison Safari Camp.
+It is a nice camp, just outside the gate, with a couple of chalets and flat, grassy and shady campsite.
+It has very decent ablutions and warm showers and you can even order a meal if you don’t fancy cooking yourself.
+Being located in a more seldomly visited eastern sector of the park, it has very few visitors, but it makes an ideal starting point for a long drive between Murchison Falls and Kidepo.